VeinDevTtv/gt3-tracker/README.md

 ## Technical Implementation
 The application is built using:
-- React
+- React with React Router for navigation
+- Context API for state management
-- TailwindCSS
+- TailwindCSS for styling
 - Recharts for data visualization
 - HTML2PDF for PDF report generation
 - HTML2Canvas for image sharing
-- Local Storage for data persistence
+- Local Storage for data persistence and user authentication
+- React Hot Toast for notifications

+## Authentication System
+The app includes a secure authentication system:

+### Features
+- User registration with username, email, and password
+- Secure login with remember me functionality
+- Password reset flow
+- User profile management
+- Protected routes for authenticated users
+- Mobile-responsive navigation with user menu

+### Implementation
+- Uses React Context API for global auth state
+- Securely stores user data in localStorage with encryption
+- Implements form validation for all auth forms
+- Provides clear error feedback to users
+- Includes "remember me" functionality for persistent sessions

 ## AI Assistant Setup
 The app includes an AI-powered assistant with support for multiple providers: